LinguaPhylo/linguaPhylo.github.io/index.md

 This will require software that can convert an LPhy specification into an input file that these inference engines understand.
 The first such software converter is LPhyBEAST described below.

+### Download LPhy and Studio

+Download the [latest release](https://github.com/LinguaPhylo/linguaPhylo/releases/latest) of LPhy core and Studio, and previous releases are available from the [release page](https://github.com/LinguaPhylo/linguaPhylo/releases).

 ## LPhyBEAST (pronounced el-fee-beast)

 [LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast) is a command-line program that takes an LPhy model specification, and some data and produces a BEAST 2 XML input file.
 It is therefore an alternative way to succinctly express and communicate BEAST analyses.

+LPhyBEAST is installable as a BEAST2 package.
+The detail is available in the [user manual](https://linguaphylo.github.io/setup/#lphybeast-installation).

 ## Citation